VictoriaMetrics/VictoriaMetrics/docs/vmalert.md

   -notifier.url array
      Prometheus Alertmanager URL, e.g. http://127.0.0.1:9093.
 List all Alertmanager URLs if it runs in the cluster mode to ensure high availability.
      Supports an array of values separated by comma or specified via multiple flags.
+  -notifier.showURL bool
+     Whether to avoid stripping sensitive information such as passwords from URLs in log messages or UI for -notifier.url.
+     It is hidden by default, since it can contain sensitive info such as auth key.
   -notifier.blackhole bool
      Whether to blackhole alerting notifications.
 Enable this flag if you want vmalert to evaluate alerting rules without sending any notifications to external receivers (eg. alertmanager). `-notifier.url`, `-notifier.config` and `-notifier.blackhole` are mutually exclusive.
   -pprofAuthKey string